jimburton/M269/tutorials/practice-block-two/README.md

 Before we can sort these objects we need to establish how we can determine that one is less than, equal to or greater than another.

-## Python's magic methods
+## Python's dunder methods

-Python's so-called magic methods are used to determine the default behaviour of objects in a wide variety of ways.
+Python's so-called dunder methods are used to determine the default behaviour of objects in a wide variety of ways.
 You've already encountered at least one of these: the constructor method, `__init__`, that determines what happens when we make a new instance of a class.
-The names of all magic methods begin and end like `__init__` with two underscores.
-Three magic methods are already defined in the `Person` class: `__init__`, `__str__` and `__repr__`.
+The names of all dunder methods begin and end like `__init__` with two underscores.
+Three dunder methods are already defined in the `Person` class: `__init__`, `__str__` and `__repr__`.
 The latter methods allow us to govern what happens when we call `str` or `print` on a `Person` object.

-We need to define those magic methods that allow us to *order* instances of the same class.
+We need to define those methods that allow us to *order* instances of the same class.
 These are `__lt__` ("less than"), `__le__` ("less than or equal to"), `__eq__` ("equal to") and `__gt__` ("greater than").